valerioleo/website/docs/examples/password_checker.md

 # What Information Can A Zero-Knowledge Proof Provide?

-The `method ID` and the the `journal` on the receipt provide Bob assurance that:
+The `image ID` and the the `journal` on the receipt provide Bob assurance that:

     The program Alice executed within the zkVM was actually Bob's Password Checker, and Bob's Password Checker approved Alice's password